Dunn Gardens: Oversight of the gardens

 Agen died in 1920, leaving the bulk of this estate to his widow Florence.
 In 1940, Dunn built a cottage on his property for his daughter Dorothy.
 He died in 1945, bequeathing the property to four of his five children.
 The original summer house had become uninhabitable and was torn down shortly after Maurice built a new house for himself.
 In order to circumvent an eminent domain seizure of part of the property for the purposes of creating a school, 2.5 acre of the Dunn property and an unspecified acreage of the Agen property were sold to a developer in 1952, resulting in the development of the Northshire subdivision of Seattle.
 The remaining 7.5 acre of the Dunn property are now the gardens.

 Edward B. and his sister Dorothy Bayley became the primary caretakers of the property after their father's death.
 When Edward B. converted the garage into a house for himself, he also began making enhancements to the surrounding landscape.
 A lifelong gardening enthusiast, he developed a woodland garden connected through winding trails, and filled it with blooming flora native the Pacific Northwest, in particular rhododendron.
 He was president of The Rhododendron Society and was so enthusiastic about the plant, that the society name a species after him.
 When he died in 1991, his will contained provisions for care of his share of the Dunn property.
-One week before his death, Ed walked the grounds with Gil Schieber an established public garden creator, highered under Streatfield, Gil was entrusted to preserve the treasures and begin public access.
+One week before his death, Ed walked the grounds with Gil Schieber an established public garden creator, hired under Streatfield, Gil was entrusted to preserve the treasures and begin public access.
 The E. B. Dunn Historic Garden Trust was established in 1993 to oversee the entire Dunn property.

 In 1994, the property was added to the National Register of Historic Places listings in Seattle.
 Curators Glenn Withey and Charles Price became the curators in 1996.
 The gardens are accessible to the public April through July, and from September through October, either by docent-led guided tours or otherwise for numerous special public events hosted by the gardens.
 Among the past events have been the "Mallets in Wonderland: An Afternoon of Whimsical Croquet in the Gardens" with participants dressed as the White Rabbit, "King and Queen of Wonderland", and other characters from Alice's Adventures in Wonderland, lectures, musical events and tours of specific botanical features.